ncphillips/makersasylum.com/sdg-school.md

   - image: "/uploads/SDG School TIMELINE.001-1.png"
 - template: body-copy
   content: |-
-    The **SDG School program** consists of two modules which will be conducted within a time frame of 4 weeks at [CRI, Paris](https://cri-paris.org).
+    The **SDG School program** consists of two modules (STEAM and IMPACT) which will be conducted within a time frame of 4 weeks at [CRI, Paris](https://cri-paris.org).
 The components of each module are as follows:

     **STEAM** (1st July - 13th July)